Hardware vs Software Wallets: Security, Convenience and Recovery Risk

 Hardware tradeoff

-More deliberate approvals, more setup steps, and a separate device to protect.
+More deliberate approvals, more setup steps, firmware source checks, and a separate device to protect.

 Software tradeoff

-Faster access, more exposure to browser, app, phishing, and device risks.
+Faster access, more exposure to browser, app, extension, phishing, and device risks.

 Convenience and recovery risks